Is a Copywriter the Same as a Content Strategist?

 • Sometimes lead workflows or content teams

+A content strategist might not write a single word of the final content, but they provide the blueprint and the guiding principles for everyone who does.
+They're the “compass” that sets the direction.
 If a copywriter writes the message, the content strategist defines what that message should be, where it should live and how it connects to the bigger picture.

 Can One Person Do Both?